ForgingAntiquity/forgingantiquity.github.io/research.md

 M. Choat, ‘The Case of Papyrus Fakes’, in *The Art Crime Handbook*, ed.
 D. Chappell and S. Hufnagel (Basingstoke: Palgrave Macmillan, in press).

+M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', *Journal for the Study of the New Testament*.

 #### In preparation

-M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', to be submitted to *Journal for the Study of the New Testament*.

 R. Lucarelli and M. Choat, 'Forged Copies of the Book of the Dead", to be submitted to *The Oxford Handbook of the Egyptian Book of the Dead*, edd.
 Rita Lucarelli and Martin Stadler.